ZeivenLord/BlueLin/README.md

 pip install pyinstaller
 ```

-2. Run this command:
+2. Run:

 ```bash
 pyinstaller --onefile --windowed --add-binary "ffmpeg.exe;." --add-binary "ffprobe.exe;." --add-binary "ffplay.exe;." --add-data "logo.png;." main.py
 ```

-The executable will be in `/dist/main.exe`.
+This will generate `main.exe` in the `/dist` folder.

 You can rename `main.exe` to `BlueLin.exe`.

-✅ This `.exe` includes **Python, ffmpeg, ffprobe, ffplay, the logo, and all dependencies** — no external installation required.
+✅ The `.exe` will embed Python, ffmpeg, ffprobe, ffplay, the logo, and all dependencies.

+⚠️ You cannot upload the `.exe` or ffmpeg binaries to this GitHub repository due to file size limits.

+---

 ## 🙌 Credits